le0booba/Superior_Tab_Mute/README.md

 -   Temporary settings that are cleared when the browser is closed.
 -   **`firstAudibleTabId`** (tab ID): Tracks the designated audio source tab in "First Sound Mode".
 -   **`whitelistedTabId`** (tab ID): Tracks the user-selected tab in "Whitelist Mode".
--   **`popupTabsData`** (array of tab objects): Cached tab information for efficient popup rendering, including tab IDs, titles, favicons, and audible status.
+-   **`popupTabsData`** (array of tab objects): Cached tab information for efficient popup rendering, including tab IDs, titles, favicons, audible status, and URLs.
 -   **`expansionStates`** (object): Remembers which expandable sections are open for each mode during the current session.
 -   **`muteNewInitialTabIds`** (array): Tracks tabs that existed when "Mute New Tabs" mode was activated, used to manage unmuting behavior.
 -   *Purpose*: Tab IDs are unique to each browser session and would be invalid across devices or after a restart, making session storage the ideal choice.